National TA Network

 Louise is providing strategic guidance and support to interested state partners on financing supports and services to young children.
 She is providing TA or rapid response (RR) to state partners who have prioritized financing for the FY17 policy agenda including but not limited to: D.C., Louisiana, and Wisconsin.

 The BUILD Initiative (BUILD) supports state leaders to develop a comprehensive system of programs, policies, and services that serve the needs of young children and their families.
-This systems-building approach effectively prepares our youngest children for a successful future, while carefully using private and public resources.
-BUILD is a national initiative that supports state leaders across the early childhood spectrum.
+This systems-building approach is intended to prepares young children for a successful future, while carefully using private and public resources.

 Center for Law and Social Policy

 The Center for Law and Social Policy (CLASP) develops and advocates for policies that improve the lives of low-income people.
 They focus on strengthening families and creating pathways to education and work.
 Through careful research, analysis, and effective advocacy, CLASP develops and promotes new ideas, mobilizes advocates, and directly assists governments to put in place strategies that deliver results that matter.